8 Nights 9 Days Land of Happiness Tour

 Day 1: Arrive Paro

 Arrive Paro by Drukair or Bhutan Airlines..
-After immigration and customs formalities, you will be received by the representative of Access Bhutan Tours & Treks.
+After immigration and customs formalities, you will be received by the representative of Bhutan All Seasons Tours & Treks.
 Then you will be driven to your hotel in Paro.
 After checking into your hotel and refreshment you will visit Paro Rinpung Dzong (fortress), built in 1645 to defend the valley against Tibetan invaders.
 The Dzong is now being used as an administration center and school for monks.
 From the Dzong you will walk down to Rimpung Bridge (Traditonal Cantilever Bridge), oldest bridge in Bhutan.

 Then you will visit one of the clusters of farm houses in Paro Valley and a visit to a farm house offers a good glimpse into the lifestyle of a farmer.